 In 1989, international trade of ivory was outlawed by the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
 Until international trade was outlawed, billions of dollars in legally imported ivory would enter the country each year.
 Further restricting ivory trade within individual states will only serve to limit the ability of sportsmen and women to pass on cherished antique firearms and knives to future generations.

-In 1989, international trade of ivory was outlawed by the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
+In 1989, international trade of ivory was outlawed by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 Until international trade was outlawed, billions of dollars in legally imported ivory would enter the country each year.
-In 2014, ivory trade was further restricted when President Obama entered an agreement between China and the United States to enact “nearly a complete ban on ivory import and export.”
+In 2014, ivory trade was further restricted when former President Barack Obama entered an agreement between China and the United States to enact “nearly a complete ban on ivory import and export.”
 That same year, New Jersey and New York became the first states to enact statewide ivory trade, import, and export restrictions.
-Since then, approximately two dozen other states have pursued misguided statewide ivory bans.
+Since then, approximately two dozen other states have pursued misguided ivory bans.

 Points of Interest

 - The U.S. Fish and Wildlife Service released a statement in September 2012 regarding ivory trade, “[W]e do not believe that there is a significant trade of illegal ivory into this country.”

 - Former President Barack Obama issued an executive order on July 1, 2013 declaring a near-complete ban on international commercial trade in elephant ivory, and in July 2016, the U.S. Fish and Wildlife Service’s revisions to the Endangered Species Act went into effect, further restricting the international import and export of African elephant ivory.